aws-samples/aws-serverless-airline-booking/src/perf-tests/README.md

 # Overview

 The perf-test stack uses [Gatling](https://gatling.io/), open source tool for load testing.
 The stack creates AWS Stepfunction where each tasks are run as AWS Fargate tasks to execute the setup and Gatling load test simulation.
+The Gatling simulation script uses constantUsersPerSec and rampUsersPerSec to inject users for the given scenarios.
+By default, it uses `5 users` for a duration of `300 seconds`(`5 minutes`).
+These can be overridden via Systems Manager Paramater store

 **Components used:**